Student-centric advice and objective recommendations

 Requirements for tuition reimbursement

 Tuition reimbursement is considered an employee benefit.
-As a result, an employee must be eligible for benefits in order to claim tuition reimbursement.
-This requirement can vary by company.
+As a result, each company will have their own set of requirements for who is eligible to claim them.
+If you know that your company offers tuition reimbursement, ask about what their requirements are.
 Some companies only offer benefits to full-time employees while others extend them to part-time employees as well.

 Field of study